A Guide to Cuban Cigar Strengths

 Full Bodied Cuban Cigars

-A robust and powerful smoking experience, full-bodied cigars offer depth, complexity, and strong tobacco presence.
-Full bodied cigars are a favourite among experienced smokers who appreciate the intense and lingering sensations they provide.
+A robust and powerful smoking experience, full-bodied cigars offer depth, complexity, and a strong tobacco presence.
+Full-bodied cigars are a favourite among experienced smokers who appreciate the intense and lingering sensations they provide.
 They are often savoured after a hearty meal or paired with strong spirits like aged rum or a peated Scotch.

 Bolivar